Numelon-Softworks/numephone-A1_DD/README.md

 # 📱 Numelon numephone A1 DD
-This repository contains all files related to the Numelon numephone A1.
+This repository contains all files related to the Numelon numephone A1 Development Device.

 - Linux Kernel
 - Android